chenasraf/unaconfig_dart/README.md

 - Any `json` file - parse json file entirely

-You can create your own strategies easily by implementing an instance of this class (or extend to a subclass) and putting it in the `strategies` parameter of `ConfigExplorer`.
+You can create your own strategies easily by implementing an instance of this class (or extend to a subclass) and putting it in the `strategies` parameter of `Unaconfig`.

 **Note:** if you supply your own strategies, they will replace the defaults.
-Make sure to include them manually from `ConfigExplorer.defaultStrategies` if you so desire.
+Make sure to include them manually from `Unaconfig.defaultStrategies` if you so desire.

 ## Contributing